 Scientific inquiry focus

-Students studying Units 1 to 4 in VCE Psychology will undertake a range of investigations involving five main types of scientific inquiry based on the levels of student autonomy:
+Students studying Units 1 to 4 in VCE Physics will undertake a range of investigations involving five main types of scientific inquiry based on the levels of student autonomy:

 Teachers are advised to utilise the flexibility provided by the structure of the study design in the choice of contexts, both local and global, and applications for enabling students to develop skills and understanding.
-Opportunities range from the entire class studying a particular context or application chosen by the teacher or agreed to by the class, through to students nominating their own choice of scenarios, research or case studies, ecosystems or fieldwork activities.
+Opportunities range from the entire class studying a particular context or application chosen by the teacher or agreed to by the class, through to students nominating their own choice of issues, scenarios, research or case studies.